-Situated in the heart of the Pacific Ocean the Tuamoto archipelago is home to some of the most wondrous dive sites, where hundreds of hungry sharks gather in schools to be joined by manta rays and bottle-nosed dolphins.
+Situated in the heart of the Pacific Ocean the Tuamoto archipelago is home to some of the most wondrous dive sites, where hundreds of hungry sharks gather in schools to be joined by Manta rays and Bottlenose dolphins.

 Diving Rangiroa’s reefs and channels you can expect to see many different sharks cruising the reef, hunting on schools of snapper and fusiliers.
 Around the full moon in July we will witness thousands of Marbled groupers which attract many other species as well.

-For our snorkelers there are plenty of coral gardens to discover, where currents are less intense and many smaller creatures can be found.
+For our snorkellers there are plenty of coral gardens to discover, where currents are less intense and many smaller creatures can be found.

-Our itinerary takes you through the Tuamotu island chain, with a 10 of 07 night loop from Rangiroa to Fakarava, which maximises the time spent in this area.
+Our itinerary takes you through the Tuamotu Island chain, with a 10 of 7 nights loop from Rangiroa to Fakarava, which maximises the time spent in this area.

 Dive sites are typically channel or “Pass” dives and the route planning for each trip is highly dependent upon the incoming and out-going tides for each island.
 We dive the optimum tide for each site to bring you the ultimate in pelagic fish action.
 Strong currents to be expected and it is therefore recommended divers have experience beyond beginner level to ensure maximum enjoyment.